raystack/firehose/docs/docs/contribute/development.md

 ### Schema Registry

-Firehose uses Stencil Server as its Schema Registry for hosting Protobuf descriptors.
+When `INPUT_SCHEMA_DATA_TYPE is set to protobuf`, firehose uses Stencil Server as its Schema Registry for hosting Protobuf descriptors.
 The environment variable `SCHEMA_REGISTRY_STENCIL_ENABLE` must be set to `true` .
 Stencil server URL must be specified in the variable `SCHEMA_REGISTRY_STENCIL_URLS` .
 The Proto Descriptor Set file of the Kafka messages must be uploaded to the Stencil server.

 Refer [this guide](https://github.com/odpf/stencil/tree/master/server#readme) on how to set up and configure the Stencil server, and how to generate and upload Proto descriptor set file to the server.